 - The optimum duration to open the exhaust valve is 40° to 70° before BDC thereby reducing the cylinder pressure to halfway (let’s say 3.5 bar) before the exhaust stroke begins.

-We have discussed the Exhaust Blowdown in the actual engines along with the optimum position to open the exhaust valve to open.
+We have discussed the Exhaust Blowdown in the actual engines along with the optimum position to open the exhaust valve.
 If you have any further thoughts about this topic, let us know in the comment section below.